hoavu-cs/aku-chess-engine/README.md

 This is just a fun side project that I'm playing (to test several searching algorithms); it's not an attempt at being competitive.

-# How to Play with the Engine in a GUI
-To play on a GUI, you can use any UCI-compatible GUI such as CuteChess, PyChess, etc., and add the engine to the GUI program.
+How to Play with the Engine in a GUI: you can use any UCI-compatible GUI such as CuteChess, PyChess, etc., and add the engine to the GUI program.

-## Strength and Performance
-The engine currently plays rapid chess at an estimated **~3100-3400 ELO** (subject to further testing).
+The engine currently plays rapid chess at an estimated 3100-3400 ELO (subject to further testing).
 The main goal is to improve the strength through exploring new ideas in the search algorithm.
 In my opinion, there should be a clean search algorithm to replace or encapsulate multiple heuristics that take a lot of manual effort in finetuning (i.e., I want to bypass this as much as possible).

 This is a fun side project so any suggestion is welcome.

-## Evaluation Method

 - This engine uses NNUE (Efficiently Updatable Neural Network) evaluation.
 - The engine has its own NNUE inference implementation for the vanilla NNUE (768 -> 512)x2 -> output architecture.
 The model was trained using the Bullet library and some Stockfish/Leela's binpacks.
 Currently trying larger architecture.
 - For the handcrafted evaluation version, visit: [donbot_hce](https://github.com/hoavu-cs/donbot_hce).

-## Online Version

 Play online at: [Lichess](https://lichess.org/@/AkuBot)

-## Acknowledgements
+Acknowledgements

 - **Bitboard and move generation library**: [chess-library](https://github.com/Disservin/chess-library)
 - **Syzygy probe library**: [Fathom](https://github.com/jdart1/Fathom)